Bajaj Finance: Philanthropy

 Bajaj Finance is involved in "Bajaj Beyond," a collaborative CSR initiative with Bajaj Auto and Bajaj Electricals, committing ₹5000 crore crore to multiple social impact projects.
 The company collaborates with various institutions including the Jamnalal Bajaj Foundation, Jankidevi Bajaj Gram Vikas Sanstha, and the Kamalnayan Bajaj Hospital.
 Also, it is involved in various areas such as education, empowering women, providing skill-building training, healthcare, and other projects focused on socio-economic development.

+In August 2026, Bajaj Finance conducted finance literary programs in the rural parts of Odisha, India.
+This was part of the initiative 'Arthsutra Samvad'.
+The same is a programme spanning the nation, which is aimed at providing financial inclusion across villages.
+This programme also takes information to areas that are underbanked in the country.
+The same was focused on emphasizing on the need for financial discipline and create awareness against financial fraud.
+This was also meant to inform citizens about the responsible practices in financial management.